Please support our programs

 And it starts out with a story about John Henry, who is an American mythological figure, who potentially was a real person who worked on a railroad that connects the coal fields of Appalachia to the coal export terminals in Hampton Roads.
 And it’s not just the train tracks that connect those communities.
 They’re also drawn together by their shared concerns about air pollution and other kinds of pollution that come along with the coal and rail industries.
 The episode goes on to look at other places that have been affected by coal dust air pollution and what those effects have been like in those communities, what advocacy has been like and how those communities have come together around the issues of coal dust air pollution.

-Lucy: You know, something that really struck me about your series is just how, like, it seems to use this model of journalism where it works directly with activists and other people who are impacted, and I’m wondering how you think that compares to a more conventional model of journalism where there’s more of a division in the name of, like, quote unquote, “objectivity.”
+Lucy Kang: You know, something that really struck me about your series is just how, like, it seems to use this model of journalism where it works directly with activists and other people who are impacted.
+And I’m wondering how you think that compares to a more conventional model of journalism where there’s more of a division in the name of, like, quote unquote, “objectivity.”

 But the Press Gazette New Media Storytelling Prize that they do every year.
 So that’s a huge achievement for us.
 And I think that goes to show that non-traditional methods of reporting can offer something to journalism as a field, as well as to the communities that they represent.